snotskie/ttrpg/md/index.md

 When you begin the game, most of your Stats are equal, using a $d4$ for their Checks.
 However, the Stat you chose as your **highest Stat begins the game one die size larger**.
 Your Lifestyle also increases your starting Stat Dice.

-All of your Stat Dice may be **upgraded later in the Session Shop** section at the end of this chapter.
+All of your Stat Dice may be **upgraded later in the Session Shop** section later in this chapter.

 ### Stats
 <!-- _class: ability -->